Ata-Shaker/AES-256/README.md

 ## How to use:
 ### For C:
 First, you need to compile the files.
-It should be noted that the header and main files must be in the same directory. <br />
+It should be noted that the header and main files must be in the same directory.
 Then, run the output file.<br />
 In Linux, you should run:<br />
 ``` markdown
 gcc main.c